-The better we can assess the probability of a transmission from A to B, the more accurate is the combined risk score2 that is used to warn the user to take further action, e.g., to contact a local health authority.
+The better we can assess the probability of a transmission from A to B, the more accurate is the combined risk score that is used to warn the user to take further action, e.g., to contact a local health authority.
 Having digital support for this type of contact tracing appears helpful in order to obtain a more complete coverage of contact tracing and to do this much quicker.

 The present document is structured as follows.
-In section Scenarios we distinguish between four possible information states about A at the time of upload3 depending on whether an onset of COVID-19 symptoms has occurred or not and whether this information can be used or not.
+In section Scenarios we distinguish between four possible information states about A at the time of upload2 depending on whether an onset of COVID-19 symptoms has occurred or not and whether this information can be used or not.
 We calculate a transmission risk for each of the four cases.
-However, since the initial version of the app did not allow a distinction between cases 1-4, and since the transmission risk level is only one of 4 components for the total risk score, we thus normalize the transmission risk level in a so called base case, which was used by the initial version of the app and is still used if no information on symptoms is provided.
+However, since the initial version of the app will not allow a distinction between cases 1-4, and since the transmission risk level is only one of 4 components for the total risk score, we thus normalize the transmission risk level in a so called base case, which will be used by the initial version of the app.
 A section Discussion summarizes the results and points out important limitations.